February 24, 2020

 8. What’s your studio setup like?

-Depending on their studio some newborn photographers have certain added bonuses such as a viewing area for the parents, coffee/tea, pastries and snacks!
-At Focal our newborn photographers have told us stories about finding parents fast asleep in the waiting area because it's the first time they’ve had to relax since the baby came!
+Depending on their studio, some newborn photographers have certain added bonuses such as a viewing area for the parents, coffee/tea, pastries, and snacks.
+(Because who doesn't like snacks?!)
+At Focal, our newborn photographers have told us stories about finding parents fast asleep in the waiting area because it's the first opportunity they’ve had to relax since the baby was born!

 9. What cute props do you have?

-Some newborn photographers have a very impressive array of blankets, swaddles, little toques etc. Be sure to ask what you have to choose from and begin planning the style and colour that you want for your baby in their shoot!
+Some newborn photographers have a very impressive array of blankets, swaddles, little toques, and all kinds of assortments.
+Be sure to ask what you have to choose from and begin planning the style and colour that you want for your baby in their shoot.

 10. What sort of editing do you do?